lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ---
 ## Day_7 Hangman Project

-You have to guess a word and for every wrong letter you submit, you end up taking away
+You have to guess a word and for every wrong letter you submit, you end up taking a life away from this little man.
+The longer it takes you to get to the word, the more you put your little man in danger.